LeMinux/PresentingSecureProgramming/Files/Files.md

 Links are the main concern of file security.
 Naive checking of a link will check the link itself rather than the file pointed to.
 Links can also then change mid-way through execution if a Look Before you Leap approach is taken.

+### File Descriptors and Process Execution

+//talk about fd table
+//how does fork and exec do with fds

 ### Windows File Handling